 Parameter for Container Settings in the Tab Adjective

 Adjectives describe nouns and therefore are part of the noun container.

 - Use Adjectives from Phrase Variable If you already have built a phrase node in the Transform area you can use it as a source.

-- Adjective Conjunctions If you've got more than one adjective what conjunction (or punctuation) should be used for the listing and for the last part of the adjective.
+- Adjective Conjunctions If you have got more than one adjective what conjunction (or punctuation) should be used for the listing and the last part of the adjective.

 - DE: Wählen Sie eine grüne, gelbe oder blaue Tasche aus!

 - FR: les pulls verts, jaunes et bleus

 - SV: de gröna, gula och blå handväskorna